Faith’s steam flew faster than Jay could climb after her. Soon Jay lost sight of her, but he continued to trudge up the slopes.

 “Um.”
 Dan covered his face.
 “Yes.”

 “Faith misses her already,” said Jay.
 She hugged the cushion to her chest.
 Dan sobbed.
-When he wiped his tears, Jay swore his nose wiped away.
+When he rubbed his tears, Jay swore his nose wiped away.
 “Dan, you’re melting.”

 “You’re still hallucinating.”